 Your bank likely publishes a mobile phone app for both Apple iOS and Android that is specifically hardened and secured for communicating with their servers.
 We recommend using the mobile app anytime you’re on a smartphone or tablet device.

-Besides the higher level of technical security from a mobile app, you get extra safety and convenience features when you use a banking app.
+Besides a mobile app’s higher level of technical security, you get extra safety and convenience features when you use a banking app.
 Biometric authentication, timely push notifications, and bank-specific two-factor authentication, and direct customer support all help protect your online bank accounts.

 As the internet continues to evolve, new threats make it less safe to conduct business.
 Browsers such as Brave and Firefox have placed key features to help protect users.
 These safer browsers prevent tracking and collecting of information and act as active blockers.